 The Board continues to believe that our existing Charter is in the best interests of our Company and our stockholders and recommends that our stockholders ratify our Charter.
-The affirmative vote of a majority of the votes properly cast either in person or by proxy at the Annual Meeting is required to ratify our Charter.
+The affirmative vote of a majority of the shares present in person or by proxy at the Annual Meeting and entitled to vote is required to ratify our Charter.
 Abstentions and broker non-votes will have no direct effect on the outcome of this proposal.